 The more research you can do, the better.
 You want to get a better understanding of what potential employers and recruiters are looking for in candidates within your field so you can highlight these transferable skills and requirements on your résumé.

 Exploring new career opportunities can be intimidating, but if you figure out what transferable skills you hold, you might be surprised at how many jobs you’re actually qualified for.
 Instead of focusing on specific jobs titles that you think will be the right fit, focus on figuring out your transferable skills and go from there!

-A native San Franciscan, Michele Lando is a Certified Professional Resume Writer and founder of writestylesonline.com.
-She has a passion for helping others present the best version of themselves, both on paper and in person, and works to polish individuals' application package and personal style.
-Aiming to help create a perfect personal branding package, Write Styles presents tips to enhance your resume, style, and boost your confidence.
+About the author: A native San Franciscan, Michele Lando is a certified professional résumé writer and founder of writestylesonline.com.
+She has a passion for helping others present the best version of themselves, both on paper and in person, and works to polish individuals’ application package and personal styles.
+Aiming to help create a perfect personal branding package, Write Styles presents tips to enhance your résumé, style, and boost your confidence.